hackyale/Advanced-JS/homework/week2/hw2.md

 #### Part 3: My shadow

 **Code template in `week2` folder**
-Write code that makes something follow your mouse around (an image, some text, a blue box, an `<svg>` element—it could be anything!).
+Write code that makes something follow your mouse around.
+The object could be an image, some text, an `<svg>` element, or anything.
+In the example code, I used a blue dot.

 #### Part 3 (Bonus)!: My lazy shadow

 Give your item a drag, so that it looks lazy: instead of following your mouse around immediately, have it wait some amount of time (maybe ~300ms).
+Hint: the `setTimeout` function will prove helpful.

 #### Part 4: Me online!